sgriffin10/WebApp_MBTA/instructions.md

 ### Tips and tricks

 To complete this project, the official Flask documentation will get you pretty far.
-There is the *full documentation* (<https://flask.palletsprojects.com/en/1.1.x/#user-s-guide>).
+There is the [*full documentation*](https://flask.palletsprojects.com/en/1.1.x/#user-s-guide).

 - **HTML Forms:**.
-To make forms in HTML, check out *w3schools* (<https://www.w3schools.com/html/html_forms.asp>).
-For even more information, check *this* (<https://lmgtfy.com/?q=html+forms>) out.
+To make forms in HTML, check out [*w3schools*](https://www.w3schools.com/html/html_forms.asp).
+For even more information, check [*this*](https://lmgtfy.com/?q=html+forms) out.

 - **Sending POST Requests:** To send the data from the form in a POST request, use an input with type `submit`, and set the action of the form to reflect the destination in your routes.

-- **Handling POST Requests:** To learn more about handling post requests in Flask, read section *HTTP Methods* (<https://flask.palletsprojects.com/en/1.1.x/quickstart/#http-methods>) again.
+- **Handling POST Requests:** To learn more about handling post requests in Flask, read section [*HTTP Methods*](https://flask.palletsprojects.com/en/1.1.x/quickstart/#http-methods) again.

-- **Accessing the Form Data:** To access the form data, check out section *'The Request Object'* (<https://flask.palletsprojects.com/en/1.1.x/quickstart/#the-request-object>) on using the Flask `request` utility.
+- **Accessing the Form Data:** To access the form data, check out section [*'The Request Object'*](https://flask.palletsprojects.com/en/1.1.x/quickstart/#the-request-object) on using the Flask `request` utility.

 ### Going further (Optional)

-- **Learn more about Django** (<https://www.djangoproject.com/>) - an alternative to Flask.
+- **Learn more about [Django](<https://www.djangoproject.com/>)**  - an alternative to Flask.
 They don't have many major differences other than some small quirks in conventions and style.
 - **Want to keep track of some data in your web app?** Instead of using a .txt file or a pickle file, it's common practice in nearly any web app to use a database.
 A few especially well-known database choices are MySql, SQLite, or PostgreSQL, which all use SQL(Structured Query Language) to manipulate all stored, as do many other common relational databases.
 You also may have heard some buzz about MongoDb, which uses an unstructured data format in documents similar to JSON.
 Mongo is stupidly easy to set up and use, but I'd stop and think first before jumping right in.
 It may be the easy choice, but representing your data intelligently in a relational table can be much more effective and less of a headache later on.
 - **But HTML is so ugly!** HTML alone is very ugly.
 That's why we use CSS (Cascading Style Sheets) to add some extra flair and style to our HTML.
 You can change pretty much anything about HTML - colors, shapes, sizes, placement, etc. with CSS rules.
 It's also pretty simple to write.
-Check this resource (<https://www.w3schools.com/css/css_intro.asp>) out to learn more about CSS.
+Check [this resource](https://www.w3schools.com/css/css_intro.asp) out to learn more about CSS.
 - **What about making my website dynamic?** Our class may be a class in Python, but we can venture out a little and use some jQuery. jQuery might seem scary, but you use it in a way similar to adding/linking CSS styling to your HTML.
 You write scripts in JavaScript (which isn't too difficult), which can allow you to add beautiful responsive and dynamic content to your web app.

 ## Project Wrap-up